-Brands can now reach audiences directly through their favourite sources of information, which gives them access that was never before possible.
+Brands can now reach audiences directly through their favorite sources of information, which gives them access that was never before possible.

 This is especially true if you’re looking at eCommerce sites where customers spend hours perusing products before making a purchase decision.

-Here you are able to build a relationship with your prospects.
+Here you can build a relationship with your prospects.

 Blogs Increase Social Media